messyfresh/smite-session/README.md

 # SmiteSession
 Smite API Session ID Generator automation to MongoDB.
 Focus on your smite app instead of worrying about expiring session ids.

+# UPDATE 1APR2015
+    Fixed a bug where the newly generated session id was immediately erased after it was stored in the database

 # UPDATE: 23FEB2015
 	Changed the env variables as follows
 	```